woxer77/pizza/README.md

 - [x] Orders for unauthorized guests
 - [ ] Create admin dashboard
 - [ ] Add different images for each pizza size
+- [ ] Implement user profile with order history and re-order option

 <p align="right">(<a href="#readme-top">back to top</a>)</p>